-Disclosure: This post is sponsored by PPG Paints.
+Disclosure: This paint featured in this post was provided by PPG Paints.
 All opinions, images and love of green paint are 100% mine.

 When I was a little girl, I had an old wooden chair as my desk chair in my bedroom.
 My mom had painted it yellow and made a cute cushion out of the same fabric as the curtains in my room.
 You can see where I get my love for decorating.